RihardsJ/RihardsJ/README.md

 ### My history

 Back in 2008, I have graduated from Riga State Technical school as a [Programming Technician](https://www.rvt.lv/eng/department/computer/study-programm).
 There I first time develop a deep interest in coding.
 The studies also allowed me to gain basic knowledge about software development through **Pascal** and **C++**.
 Life made some corrections and instead of becoming a developer I have moved to the UK and worked in the hotel industry.
+During my time in five-star luxury hotels, I learned how to represent an organization where I am working.
+Also, developed my teamwork and communication skills, and gained the ability to work under pressure.
 Luckily I have received a second chance in my life to chase my dream of becoming a web developer.
 I have been accepted into a brilliant community of Founders and Coders where I am intensively developing my coding skills.

 ### Currently